KartikLabhshetwar/doable/README.md

      - "Create a new issue for fixing the login bug"
      - "Show me all high-priority issues"
      - "Update the checkout page issue to In Progress and assign it to John"
+     - "Add Sarah to the Web Project"
+     - "List members of the API project"

 ### Google OAuth Setup